rmdotka92/TwylaNLP/README.md

 Additionally I would suggest using a rest-client like [*postman*](https://www.getpostman.com/) or [*insomnia*](https://insomnia.rest/) to easily preview the code response for different inputs.

 This is not mandatory since the RESTful-api endpoints can be accessed via terminal.
-The commands are explained below.
+The commands are included below.

 ### Installing dependencies